FAQ: What's the Best Way to Use the Valuentum Process?

 What's the best way to use the Valuentum process?

 First and foremost, firms in our Best Ideas portfolio should be considered our best ideas at any point in time.
 The Best Ideas portfolio can always be found on page 8 of our monthly Best Ideas Newsletter.
 Firms in our Dividend Growth portfolio should be considered our best dividend growth ideas at any point in time.
 The Dividend Growth portfolio can always be found on page 5 of our monthly Dividend Growth Newsletter.

 Let's talk about how the Valuentum Buying Index (VBI) informs which ideas we include in our actively-managed portfolios.
 We've noticed via our statistical backtesting that the momentum factor behind our process tends to be much more pronounced (powerful) over longer periods of time.
-This was one of the interesting findings of our academic white paper study, which outlines the tremendous benefits of a combined value-momentum strategy.
-And we try to replicate this dynamic with the update cycle of our reports (and the time horizon for our ideas to work out).
-That's why our reports are updated regularly or after material events and not daily.
+This was one of the interesting findings of our academic white paper study.
+We try to replicate this dynamic with the update cycle of our reports (and the time horizon for our ideas to work out).
+That's why our reports are updated regularly or after material events and not daily or weekly.
 There's just too much noise in daily/weekly price movements.

 Illustrative Examples of Other Firms in our Best Ideas Portfolio